If you’re serious about butt-building, then you’ll need to have a good grasp on the muscles that actually power your butt.

 The gluteus maximus is responsible for extension of the hip in a backwards manner – think swinging your leg back behind your torso, as in plank leg lifts, donkey kicks, or even when walking (though inactive glutes in many people cause other muscles to take over this motion).
 Gluteus maximus activation also occurs strongly during moves like squats, deadlifts, and hip thrusts.

 That’s not all folks.
-Good old Maximus is a master of many moves and also plays a role in abduction and adduction of the leg (this means sideways motion away from, and towards, the centerline of the body) as well as hip rotation.
+Good old Maximus is a master of many moves and also plays a role in abduction and adduction of the leg (this means sideways motion away from, and towards, the center line of the body) as well as hip rotation.

 Gluteus Medius